Patient Acceptance Fact Sheet

 - Explanation of how referrals are received.

-- Information required from referring physician for those directly referred.
+- Information required from referring physician for patients directly referred.

-- Recommend including a statement if Direct Referrals are not accepted.
+- Include a statement if direct referrals are not accepted

-- The process of how patient information is reviewed and approved, to ensure the test is appropriate for the patient.
+- The process and procedure for reviewing and approving patient information to ensure the test is appropriate for the patient.

 Requirements Specific for HSAT